Skip to main content

 }

-BOOL APIENTRY DllMain(HMODULE, DWORD reason, LPVOID)
+BOOL APIENTRY DllMain(HMODULE, DWORD, LPVOID)

 {